SanderSMFISH/napari-buds/README.md

 Bud label values should correspond to the label value of the cell mask of mother cell.
 To verify mother bud relations were drawn correctly press **Draw Mother-Bud relations**.
 If Mother-Bud relations are correct, you can save both label layers.
 For an example of standardized saving and extracting the mother-bud relations from the saved layers see the 'napari-bud_example.ipynb' file in the notebooks folder.

+7. An example notebook for dataextraction of the created cell and bud masks can be found in the example notebooks folder (Extract_Mother_Buds_relations_from_Masks_and_intergrate_FQ_spot_data.ipynb).
+This notebooks relates RNA spots (smFISH data found on zenodo) to the mother or bud compartment.

 See video for clarification: